Farajialireza82/AyoWeatherApp/README.md

 # AYO WEATHER CHECK!!!
-A simple weather app to help me practice all the diffrent libraries and framworks in the android development field.
+A potentially amazing weather app powered by [Open-Meteo](https://open-meteo.com/) to help me practice all the diffrent libraries and framworks in the android development world.

 ## Libraries used at the moment
 * Retrofit